matteopolak/axum-codec/README.md

 - Provides a wrapper for [`axum::routing::method_routing`](https://docs.rs/axum/latest/axum/routing/method_routing/index.html) to automatically encode responses in the correct format according to the specified `Accept` header (with a fallback to `Content-Type`, then one of the enabled formats).
 - Provides an attribute macro (under the `macros` feature) to add derives for all enabled formats to a struct/enum.

-Here's a quick example that can do the following:
-- Decode a `User` from the request body in any of the supported formats.
-- Encode a `Greeting` to the response body in any of the supported formats.

 ## Todo

 - [x] Support `bitcode`, `bincode`, `rmp`, `toml`, `serde_yaml`, and `serde_json`